British EU Exit Divides French Presidential Hopefuls

 The two leading contenders for the French right’s presidential nomination are drawing different lessons from the EU referendum across the Channel.

-Nicolas Sarkozy, the former president who sees the Euroskeptic Front national as the biggest threat to his party, Les Républicains, argues that Britain’s exit is a wakeup call for the rest of Europe.
-He proposes sweeping treaty changes to take power away from the European Commission and create a joint Franco-German presidency of the eurozone.
+Nicolas Sarkozy, the former president who sees the Euroskeptic Front national as the biggest threat to his party, Les Républicains, argues that Britain’s exit is a wake-up call for the rest of Europe.
+He wants sweeping treaty changes to take power away from the European Commission and create a joint Franco-German presidency of the eurozone.

 Sarkozy has previously called for a revision of the Schengen free-travel area to make it harder for immigrants to cross the bloc’s internal borders.